 Euromontana has been allocated a seat in the civil dialogue group on quality and promotion of agri-food products of the Directorate General for Agriculture and Rural Development of the European Commission, for a 7-year period starting in September 2014.

-This group aims to hold a regular dialogue, assist and advise the Commission on policy in the fields of quality and promotion, as well as monitor policy developments in those matters.
+This group aims to hold a regular dialogue, assist and advise the Commission on policy in the fields of quality and on the promotion programme, as well as monitor policy developments in those matters.
 The civil dialogue group replaces the former advisory group on quality of agri-food products, where Euromontana used to participate as expert member.

-Track record of Euromontana’s actions during the quality policy reform
+- See the track record of Euromontana’s actions during the quality policy reform on this page

 Rural development policy